If you’re trying to get every type of BBQ explained then at some point you’re going to stumble on portable BBQs.

 Plus, they’re lightweight!
 Even with a bag of coals, they’ll be much lighter than a 20-pound canister of propane.
 Just imagine lugging that with you everywhere you want to grill!

-Whether it’s for camping or a picnic – charcoal is a great option!
+Whether it’s for camping or a picnic on a small bbq – charcoal is a great option!

 A typical portable charcoal BBQ grill ranges from £50 – £250.